Stop selling yourself short!

 Last week I facilitated a two-day communication communication workshop with a global tech company.
 I’ve run lots of workshops over the years but when I was approached on this one last December, I was a little tentative.
 The seventeen people flying in from around the world hailed from 8 different countries – from South Korea to Argentina – with varying degrees of English fluency.

 While I can count to ten in Spanish and Italian, it’s fair to say I get an ‘F’ for multi-linguistic skills.
 I decided to say yes anyway and I’m so glad I did.
-Not only was it professionally rewarding working with such a diverse group, but I realised afterward that I’d been more than equipped to handle the dynamics and challenges of this group.
+Not only was it professionally rewarding working with such a diverse group, but I realized afterward that I’d been more than equipped to handle the dynamics and challenges of this group.

 The lesson I learnt (and it’s one I’ve been slow to learn!):